 3. Enable Cron Job

 If you are confused, there is a WP-Cron Status Checker plugin which can help you to notify cron is not working on your site.
 This plugin will run every 24 hours to check the status of WP-Cron running on your site.
-Both in cases of own cron job and plugin check, you need to understand the frequency will affect your CSS generation process.
+You need to understand the frequency of Cron job will affect your CSS generation process.
 When you suspect cron is not running on your site, first make sure it works before trying to enable remove unused CSS option in WP Rocket plugin’s settings page.

 You can also consult with your hosting company to confirm WP-Cron is running and not disabled on your site.
 If you are using Cloudflare, learn more about fixing WP-Cron issues with Cloudflare.